MicrosoftDocs/sql-docs/docs/relational-databases/security/authentication-access/azure-ad-authentication-sql-server-setup-tutorial.md

 After the Azure Arc agent on the SQL Server host has completed its operation, the admin account selected in the **Azure Active Directory** blade in the portal will be a `sysadmin` on the SQL Server instance.
 To sign in, use any SQL Server client like [SSMS](/sql/ssms/download-sql-server-management-studio-ssms) or [Azure Data Studio](/sql/azure-data-studio/download-azure-data-studio).

 > [!NOTE]
 > All connections to SQL Server that are done with Azure AD authentication require an encrypted connection.
-If the Database Administrator (DBA) has not setup a trusted SSL/TLS certificate for the server, logins will likely fail with the message **The certificate chain waws issued by an authority that is not trusted.** To fix this, either configure the SQL Server instance to use an SSL/TLS certificate which is trusted by the client.
-For more information, see [Enable encrypted connections to the Database Engine](/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine), or select **trust server certificate** in the advanced connection properties.
+If the Database Administrator (DBA) has not setup a trusted SSL/TLS certificate for the server, logins will likely fail with the message **The certificate chain was issued by an authority that is not trusted.** To fix this, either configure the SQL Server instance to use an SSL/TLS certificate which is trusted by the client or select **trust server certificate** in the advanced connection properties.
+For more information, see [Enable encrypted connections to the Database Engine](/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine).

 ### Create login syntax